gravitational/teleport/docs/4.2/features/ssh_pam.md

 session   required   pam_motd.so
 ```

 Note the inclusion of `pam_motd.so` under the session facility.
-While pam_motd.so is
+While `pam_motd.so` is
 not required for user creation, Teleport requires a module set for both the account
 and session facility to work.

 Next create the script that will be run by `pam_exec.so` like below.
 This script will
 check if the user passed in `PAM_USER` exists and if it does not, it will create it.
-Any error from useradd will be written to /tmp/pam.error.
+Any error from useradd will be written to `/tmp/pam.error`.

 ```bash
 mkdir -p /etc/pam-exec.d